 Eating these in small doses is best.

 PRO TIP: If you need to soften something up, let it soak in water.
-We recommend avoiding anything with spicy, chocolatey, or citrusy flavoring.
+We recommend avoiding anything that’s spicy or contains chocolate or citrus flavor.

 4. Avoid Straws and Smoking

 Avoid smoking after oral surgery.
-We recommend you avoid smoking at all times because it can cause things like gum disease.
-But you should especially avoid !
-Not only is it bad for your health and teeth, but it also hinders your body’s natural healing ability.
+We recommend you avoid smoking at all times because it can cause things like gum disease, but especially avoid smoking after dental surgery!
+Not only is it bad for your health and teeth, but it also inhibits your body’s natural healing ability.